Purchases made through links earn us a small commission, at no extra cost to you.

-Having only visited Quebec’s main cities, I was curious to explore the province’s more rural regions and see what outdoor adventures and historic attractions I could find.
+Having only visited Quebec’s main cities, I was curious to explore the province’s more rural area and see what outdoor adventures and historic attractions I could find.

 What I discovered during my weekend in Saguenay-Lac-Saint-Jean was a region full of opportunities to connect with nature, history, and small town life.